shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ## Introduction

 The `Theme.php` is the base file of each Shopware theme.
-It contains the basic information like the name, author, description and the license which are displayed in the Theme Manager:
+It contains the basic information like the name, author, description and the license, which are displayed in the Theme Manager:

 ```
 <?php